-- Make ahead tip: Brownies stay fresh in an airtight container at room temperature for 1 week.
+- Make Ahead & Freezing Instructions: Brownies stay fresh in an airtight container at room temperature for 1 week.
 You can freeze the brownies for up to 3 months.
 Thaw overnight in the refrigerator before serving.

-- I typically use Baker's, Ghirardelli, or Trader Joes chocolate.
+- Chocolate: I typically use Baker’s, Ghirardelli, or Trader Joes chocolate.

 Keywords: chocolate peanut butter brownies, peanut butter stuffed brownies